 Without looking back, Kaidus walked off the stage.

-Many were talking about what they just saw, but others cheered for him as he and his sister made their way through.
+Many were talking about what they just saw, but others cheered for him as he and his sister made their way away from the stage.

 Having already explained what happened on stage to Troyle, he was currently going to the food stalls with his little sister to get a snack.

-People surrounded them as they moved towards the back of the audience.
+People surrounded them as they moved toward the back of the audience.

 “Kid!
 You better keep winning!”
 Someone yelled.